fallahn/xygine/readme.md

 ![Logo by Baard](xygine/xygine.png?raw=true)

-2D Game Engine Framework built around SFML.
-I use this as the starting
+2D Game Engine Framework built around SFML. xygine implements a scene
+graph along with an Entity Component System.I use this as the starting
 point for new projects, as it evolves slowly over time.
 The source for
 xygine is released under the zlib license in the hope that it may be
 useful for other people - but offers no warranty that it is fit for any